irishmaiden18/4a-auth-hash-salt/readme.md

 ### What this lesson covers:

 - What is Bcrypt
-- Concept: How encryption works
+- Concept: How hashing works
 - Hashing
 - Salting
 - Rainbow Table